patrickhadlaw/patrickhadlaw.com/README.md

 * The mail server should have an address of noreply@&lt;smtp-host&gt;
 * When running server `--mail` flag should be set to your smtp-host name `--smtp-port` should be set and `--smtp` should be set to your smtp server
 * Upon running server you will be prompted for password for contact@&lt;smtp-host&gt; as well as the target contact email address
-* Resume should be placed in project dir as RESUME.pdf
+* Resume should be placed in project/com/assets dir as RESUME.pdf

 ## Run instructions: